TiSpace/ScioSense_ENS190-README.md/README.md

 ## ⚠️ Warranty
 This is a **private project**.

-No warranty or responsibility is assumed by using this code.
+This code is provided as-is, without any warranty or liability.